 To whom and when is the Excel-based CPQ suitable?

-At the end of the day, who can benefit the most from to the CPQ with Excel and Dynamo solution?
+At the end of the day, who can benefit the most from the CPQ with Excel and Dynamo solution?

-We’d say that not so much small companies.
+We would say that not so much small companies.
 For them, whatever Excel lacks is usually not much of a problem.
 It can do the job well enough on its own.

 - use the Salesforce CRM.